 The Remedial Action List (RAL) is a register of public water supplies that are in need of corrective action.
 The EPA requires Irish Water to complete an action programme for each supply on the list.
 When Irish Water has shown that the issue has been fixed, a supply can be removed from the list.
 The EPA updates the Remedial Action List twice per year.

 The first Remedial Action List in 2008 identified 339 public water supplies that required corrective action.
-As of October 2022, there are 57 supplies on the list.
-These supplies provide water to almost 568,500 people.
+The latest remedial action list published can be found at the link above.

 Public water supplies are added to the Remedial Action List for one or more of the following reasons:

 The EPA is the drinking water quality regulator for public water supplies and ensures that drinking water supplied by Irish Water meets the standards of the Drinking Water Regulations.
 The EPA can take enforcement action, including carrying out drinking water audits, issuing legally binding directions to Irish Water, and taking a prosecution against Irish Water if a direction is not complied with.

 The interactive map below shows the locations of the water supplies on the latest Remedial Action List.

 Click on a red dot to find out more information about these supplies, including the reason the supply is on the list, the proposed action programme and the expected completion date for the remedial works.